 Anthony Brown was elected to his first term representing Maryland’s 4th Congressional District - encompassing parts of Anne Arundel and Prince George’s Counties - on November 8, 2016 and was sworn in on January 3, 2017.
 He is currently serving his third term in Congress.

 Congressman Brown serves on the House Armed Services Committee, where he helps shape policies to ensure we maintain the best-trained and best equipped military, make the right investments to fight 21st century threats, and keep our country strong and safe.
-Congressman Brown is also a member of the House Committee on Transportation and Infrastructure as well as the Committee on Veterans' Affairs, working to build 21st century transportation networks and ensure we keep our sacred promise to those who served our country in uniform.
+Congressman Brown is also a member of the House Committee on Transportation and Infrastructure, where he advocates for the 21st century transportations our communities need to get ahead.
 Congressman Brown is currently co-Chair of the New Democrat Coalition' National Security Task Force.

 The son of immigrants and raised in a home where his father was the first in the family to ever attend college, Congressman Brown was taught the value of service at a young age.
 Through his military and public service, Anthony has devoted his life to serving his community and defending our nation.